 Now let’s talk about solar panels.
 You might assume they are just too big to take backpacking with you, but this isn’t necessarily the case.
 Solar panel technology has come a long way in recent years, with many featuring folding designs, meaning you can take them just about anywhere with minimal effort.

 This holds true for the many portable solar panels that EcoFlow provides.
 Ranging from 110W of rated power all the way up to 400W, there is something for everybody, ensuring that your electrical devices will stay alive no matter how far out you travel.
 Each of them features monocrystalline silicon solar cells (the most energy efficient on the market), and they are highly durable, with IP68 waterproofing and dust resistance.
 No matter where you are in the world, EcoFlow’s portable solar panels can handle the trip.

 If you have your portable solar generator all set up but want a little extra reassurance, consider investing in some battery packs.
 Although they will never be able to match the power and performance of a portable power station, they can still provide you with an extra kick when you need it.
 Think of them as little top-up supplies when you forget to charge your station!

 Battery packs are especially helpful for recharging devices that use (you guessed it) rechargeable batteries.
-Torches, headlamps, and your smartphone will all benefit from this.
+Flashlights, headlamps, and your smartphone will all benefit from this.
 Depending on the wattage of the battery pack, you could even recharge a portable cooker.
 They shouldn’t be what you rely on the most (that’s what solar generators are for), but they definitely give you an extra edge in a pinch.